 I am a Reader in Law at the Kent Law School at the University of Kent.
+I will be moving to Wawick Law School at the end of 2022.

 My research interests are in intellectual property, knowledge techniques, transmissions and practices, construction of values and valuation practices, novelty and creativity, and legal and social theory.
 I study legal techniques and their social manifestations by drawing on insights from anthropology, literary and social theories, historical epistemology, media studies, and science and technology studies.
 Examples of my past work are: an analysis of patent knowledge organisation and the material infrastructure that sustains it; the digital mediation of intangible knowledge; a critique of patent value and its financialisation; representations in climate data in legal adjudicatory setting and legal scholarship.
 In the context of legal theoretical scholarship, I have studied and sketched out a notion of materiality specific to law.
 Most recently, I collaborated with IP law colleagues and wrote a working paper and an open letter in support of the TRIPS waiver.
 My policy-oriented work draws upon insights from interdisciplinary and historical IP scholarship, providing a deeper context towards a more equitable policy outcome.